Candace Gingrich

 Candace Gingrich (/ˈɡɪŋɡrɪk/; born June 2, 1966) is an American LGBT rights activist at the Human Rights Campaign.
 Candace is the half-sibling of former Speaker of the House Newt Gingrich.

-Biography
+Early life

 Candace Gingrich was born to Robert and Kathleen (Daugherty) Gingrich on June 2, 1966.
 Gingrich attended high school at Central Dauphin East High School in Harrisburg, Pennsylvania, and graduated from Indiana University of Pennsylvania in 1989.

-Professional work
+Activism

 Although Gingrich's sexual orientation was publicly reported on as early as 1994, they first gained significant press attention in 1995 as a spokesperson for gay rights.
 They served as the Human Rights Campaign's National Coming Out Project Spokesperson for 1995 and were named one of Esquires "Women We Love" and "Women of the Year" for Ms. magazine.
-They are currently the Senior Manager of the Human Rights Campaign's Youth & Campus Outreach, as well as the Human Rights Campaign's HRC University Internship Program coordinator.
+From 1995 to 2019 they worked as Senior Manager of the Human Rights Campaign's Youth & Campus Outreach, as well as the Human Rights Campaign's HRC University Internship Program coordinator.
 Their autobiography, Accidental Activist: A Personal and Political Memoir, was released in 1996.
+Since 2024, Gingrich has been working as Community Engagement Manager for the Illinois Chapter of the National Association of Social Workers (NASW).